HydroAirplane7/SoftwareProject/ICTPRG434_CSP_Template.md

 ## Code Development

-The actual code written for the project, with appropriate comments and explanations.
-If appropriate, this can just be a note to refer to a particular source code file or repository.
+Note: Code cannot be run properly without other files.
+To see all files please refer to folder containing source code.

 ```python
 # Name: Joshua Kovzan, Raja MC